rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

 ## SCP Prerequisites
 Ensure that your organization's [service control policy (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) has the minimum set of effective permissions as detailed [here](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa_getting_started_iam/rosa-aws-prereqs.html#rosa-minimum-scp_prerequisites).

-- Also ensure that your organization's SCP are not more restrictive than the above permissions.
+- Also ensure that your organization's SCP are not more restrictive than the ones listed in the links above.

 ## Networking Prerequisites